jbohren/conman/README.md

 The *Conman* scheme will run at a fixed rate (the rate at which you want to control the fastest hardware in the scheme), but you may want to have components which run slower than that.
-If this is the case, then they can still run at integral multiples of the loop rate, simply by checking the time at which they are invoked.
+If this is the case, then they can still run at integral multiples of the loop rate.

+Each `conman::Block` has a minimum execution period associated with it.
+By default, this minimum execution period is 0.0 seconds.
+A minimum execution period of 0.0 seconds means that the block will be executed as fast as the scheme, itself.

 #### Running Multiple Schemes